Infinitesimal Zariski closures of positive representations: Total positivity

 \subsection{Simply laced $\sf G$}

-Recall that $\ge$ is \emph{simply laced} if for every pair $\sroot,\aa\in\simple$ one has $\<\sroot,\aa\>=\<\aa,\sroot\>.$ Equivalently, the Dynkin diagram of $\ge$ does not contain a double or triple arrow.
-Assume moreover that $\sf G$ is \emph{simply connected} in the algebraic sense, i.e. every finite covering from a real algebraic group onto $\sf G$ is trivial, equivalently the group $\sf G_\C$ of $\C$-points of $\sf G$ is simply connected in the topological sense.
+Recall that $\ge$ is \emph{simply laced} if for every pair $\sroot,\aa\in\simple$ one has $\<\sroot,\aa\>=\<\aa,\sroot\>$ (recall the definition of $\<\,,\>$ in Equation \eqref{prodsimply}).
+Equivalently, the Dynkin diagram of $\ge$ does not contain a double or triple arrow.
+Moreover, $\sf G$ is called \emph{algebraically simply connected} if every finite covering from a real algebraic group onto $\sf G$ is trivial, equivalently the group $\sf G_\C$ of $\C$-points of $\sf G$ is simply connected in the topological sense.